snl-dakota/dakota/docs-sphinx/source/usingdakotagui/simulationmodels/NextGenWorkflowBasics.rst

 To learn more about each NGW node's configuration options, click on the small "?" button to the right of the Settings editor banner.

 .. image:: img/Plotting_HDF_3.png
-   :alt: Sorry Mario, but your node documentation is in another manual...
+   :alt: Use the small blue ? button in the top-right corner to access node documentation

 =================
 Running Workflows